Why Do Americans Feel Guilty About Using Vacation Benefits?

-Another factor is that more people are working remotely than ever before, thanks to mobile technology and the Internet.
-Even when working people take time off from the office, they find themselves engaged in work related tasks like checking emails, taking phone meetings, and conducting research from smartphones.
+Another factor is that more people are working remotely than ever before thanks to mobile technology and the internet.
+Even when employees people take time off from the workplace, they often find themselves engaged in work-related tasks like checking emails, taking phone meetings, and conducting research from smartphones.

 - There are currently no universal laws requiring employers to provide paid vacations.

-Benefits of Taking Regular Vacations
+The Benefits of Taking Regular Vacations

 - Vacation time offers a chance to recover and recoup from physical and mental exhaustion.